 How State and Local Governments Can Reduce Cybersecurity Risk With Duo

 State and local government agencies are targets for cyber criminals recently.
-To aid state and local governments, the federal government has introduced a new bill in June: State and Local Cybersecurity Act of 2019.
+To aid state and local governments, the federal government has introduced a bill: State and Local Cybersecurity Act of 2019.
 The bill aims to improve coordination between the Department of Homeland Security (DHS) and state and local governments by creating channels for sharing threat intelligence and providing resources for threat prevention and recovery.

 State and local government agencies collect and store valuable citizen data such as social security numbers, birth certificates, driver’s licenses, voter registration, immunization history, medical records, bank account and credit card numbers of millions of people and businesses.
 However, these agencies often lack the resources to protect this data.